 Members can contact Club Staff for access to Slack, which can be accessed on the web, on your desktop or laptop, or on your mobile phone.
 Here's a handy guide to setting up your account.

-Every Friday at 5pm Members meet on Slack for CHEERS, a weekly virtual happy hour call for introverts & creatives to discuss meaningful topics related to the creative life.
+Once a month on Fridays at 5pm Members meet on Slack for CHEERS, a virtual happy hour for introverts & creatives to discuss meaningful topics related to the creative life.
 For upcoming themes, consult our Events page.

 Looking for supportive feedback from like-minded writers?
-Join one of the local writing groups meeting over What Cheer Writers Club’s Zoom.
+Join one of the local writing groups meeting over What Cheer Writers Club’s Zoom or at our headquarters in downtown Providence.
 Each group is organized around a genre or interest area and has its own cadence and structure.
+Writing groups are for ages 18+.
 Please review our guidelines before signing up.
 Details on current Writing Groups here.

 Current Writing Groups